This information explains how you can cope with the loss of a loved one. We hope it’s helpful to you and your family.

 The Grieving Process

-Your grief may feel most painful in the first few months after the death, but it will change as the months go by.
+Your grief may feel most painful in the first few months after your loss, but it will change as the months go by.
 Some people may tell you that it takes a year to grieve the loss of a loved one.
 In truth, there is no set amount of time for grieving.
 Each loss is unique and we all deal with it in our own ways.

 Coping With the Challenges of Losing a Loved One

-Your loved one’s clothing and personal items may have special meaning for you.
-Some people feel a strong need to clean out closets and shelves soon after the loss.
-Other people have a need to keep things exactly as they were before their loss.
+Your loved one’s clothing and personal items may have special meaning to you.
+Some people feel a strong need to clean out closets and shelves soon after the death of their loved one.
+Other people prefer to keep things exactly as they were before their loss.

-You may want to celebrate differently this year; perhaps create a new ritual.
-You may want to spend time with other members of your family or close friends.
-You may even choose to do something nice by yourself.
-Whatever choices you make, remember that there are no right or wrong ways to respond to these special days.
+You may want to recognize these days differently this year.
+Revisiting family traditions, or making new ones, is one way you can stay connected to your memories.
+You may find comfort in spending time with friends and family, or you may choose to do something by yourself.
+Whatever choices you make, remember that there is no right or wrong way to respond to these special days.
 Try to do what feels most comfortable for you.